-It is quite common for an aging spine to look like the one featured in Figure 17, but it's more difficult to imagine that this spine can eventually look like the one in Figure 18.
+It is quite common for an aging spine to look like the one featured in Figure 18, but it's more difficult to imagine that this spine can eventually look like the one in Figure 19.
 There is no instant cure for a disease that can cause such a deformity.
 Even future treatments will not be a cure.
-Bones will still require, at the very least, calcium, Vitamin D, and exercise to stay strong.
-As addressed in Part Three, there are lifestyle changes and various therapies that can improve your bones now without waiting for researchers to develop future treatments.
+Bones will still require, at the very least, calcium, vitamin D, and exercise to

-Bones will still require, at the very least, calcium, Vitamin D, and exercise to stay strong.
+Bones will still require, at the very least, calcium, vitamin D, and exercise to stay strong.